 Why is parenting support necessary?

 Sometimes a parent needs guidance when reinforcing rules and setting boundaries for a child.
 If a person is going through a divorce, this can affect a child or children involved.
-Each of this issues can affect a family unit.
+Each of these issues can affect a family unit.
 It's important that you don’t weather the storm alone.
 Parent support groups can assist with improving parenting skills, as well as relationships between the parent and child.

 What does parenting support look like?